 The children I worked with had severe impairments and struggled with traditional speech therapy.
 I decided to teach simple signs from American Sign Language (ASL) to some of the children and their teachers, to empower them to have more successful communication interactions.
 Because my sign language skills were rusty, I borrowed a series of videotapes to help me re-learn simple, functional signs such as “more” and “diaper.”
 I took the tapes home and began practicing my repertoire of signs with my daughters.
 Before long, I noticed my twins were watching the signs.

-I made along with the words I was saying.
-Like other babies at this age, they made attempts to imitate my movements, but didn’t seem to connect the meaning with the movement until they were about 12 months old.
+I got along with the words I was saying.
+Like other babies at this age, they made attempts to imitate my movements but didn’t seem to connect the meaning with the movement until they were about 12 months old.
 My girls used some simple signs, along with speech, to let me know more about their world and about their wants and needs.
-As their speech skills increased and my job changed to adult only therapy, we gradually stopped signing at home.
+As their speech skills increased and my job changed to adult-only therapy, we gradually stopped signing at home.
 According to the research and experts in the field of signing with babies, I jumped off the boat too quickly.

 Benefits of signing

 According to Dr. Joseph Garcia, educator, researcher and author of Sign With Your Baby, the benefits of signing with your children are enormous.
 While working as a sign language interpreter, he observed that hearing babies of deaf parents expressed their needs at a much earlier age than babies who were not exposed to sign language.
 His subsequent research confirmed this observation, noting that babies with regular exposure to signs at 6 or 7 months could begin expressing simple ideas through signing as early as their eighth or ninth month.
 Dr. Garcia states: “…parents are not giving speech or signs to a child, but are giving language to a child.”